USEPA/workshops/_posts/2015-01-14-01-Introduction.md

 In addition to help from within R itself, CRAN and the R-Project have many resources available for support.
 Two of the most notable are the mailing lists and the [task views](http://cran.r-project.org/web/views/).

 - [R Help Mailing List](https://stat.ethz.ch/mailman/listinfo/r-help): The main mailing list for R help.
 Can be a bit daunting and some (although not most) senior folks can be, um, curmudgeonly...
 - [R-sig-ecology](https://stat.ethz.ch/mailman/listinfo/r-sig-ecology): A special interest group for use of R in ecology.
-Less daunting the the main help with participation form some big names in ecological modelling and statistics (e.g., Ben Bolker, Gavin Simpson, and Phil Dixon).
+Less daunting the the main help with participation from some big names in ecological modelling and statistics (e.g., Ben Bolker, Gavin Simpson, and Phil Dixon).
 One of the moderators is great, the other is a bit of a jerk (it's me).
 - [Environmetrics Task View](http://cran.r-project.org/web/views/Environmetrics.html): Task views are great in that they provide an annotated list of packages relevant to a particular field.
 This one is maintained by Gavin Simpson and has great info on packages relevant to much of the work at EPA.
 - [Spatial Analysis Task View](http://cran.r-project.org/web/views/Spatial.html): One I use a lot that lists all the relevant packages for spatial analysis, GIS, and Remote Sensing in R.

 ###Google and StackOverflow
 While the resources already mentioned are useful, often the quickest way is to just turn to Google.
 However, a search for "R" is a bit challenging.
 A few ways around this.
-Google works great if you search of a given package.
+Google works great if you search for a given package.
 You can search for mailing lists directly (i.e. "R-sig-geo").
 An R specific search tool, [RSeek.org](http://www.rseek.org/), has been created to facilitate this.

 One specific resource that I use quite a bit is [StackOverflow with the 'r' tag](http://stackoverflow.com/questions/tagged/r).
 StackOverflow is a discussion forum for all things related to programming.
 You can then use this tag and the search functions in StackOverflow and find answers to almost anything you can think of.